 Thanksgiving – Have your middle schooler write about Thanksgiving and what they like about it noting sights, sounds, textures, and smells they remember from one year to the next.
 What are they most thankful for?

 Fall writing prompts are endless.
 You can get really silly and creative as well.
 Encourage your middle schooler to develop come up writing prompts for younger siblings and have them all write using that prompt — then compare the responses.
 Writing doesn’t have to be a drag; it can be fun and exciting.

 Share your most successful fall writing prompt in the comments below.

 This article was originally published on our Homeschool Launch Blog.

 Do you want more articles on a wide range of topics like discipleship, academics, family, encouragement and general homeschooling?
-Just click here to search the vast blog library!
+Check out our homeschool blog!

 Writing can be an enjoyable activity for budding writers.
 This workshop will equip you with tips and ideas to use with elementary-age children during writing time.
 The result?
 Your children will not only produce polished writing projects, theyll also be begging for the next lesson!

 Become a member of Teach Them Diligently 365 for access to more!